-La Petite Grocery– Excellent, James Beard-nominated restaurant serving contemporary Creole/contemporary American cuisine.
+La Petite Grocery– Excellent, James Beard winner restaurant serving contemporary Creole/contemporary American cuisine.
 This beautiful, period-feeling eatery is open every night, but also a great option for lunch Tuesday through Saturday and Sunday brunch.
 Dressy casual.
 Reservations recommended.

-Shaya– James Beard Award winning chef Alon Shaya is a relatively new neighbor “Uptown,” but his gourmet Israeli menu at Shaya is equal parts delicious and unique.
-As is typical with anything this chef and his partner John Besh touch, Shaya is going to be a hugely successful restaurant.
-The ambiance is modern, but comfortable and relaxed.
+Shaya– This James Beard Award winning, gourmet Israeli restaurant is equal parts delicious and unique.
 The outdoor patio also provides a very nice space when weather permits.
 Open seven days a week for lunch and dinner.
 Attire is casual to dressy casual.
 This is a popular spot, so reservations are recommended.

 Gautreau’s– A true “locals’ spot,” this contemporary Creole/French gem is hidden away on a predominantly residential street in Uptown.
 The chef is especially well known for her treatment of local seafood, but the menu at Gautreau’s is always wide-ranging.
 James Beard Award winner in 2014.
 Open for dinner Monday through Saturday.
 Business casual attire.
 Reservations required.